South Acton station (MBTA): Parking

 There are 300 parking spaces, including 6 handicapped-accessible spaces, at South Acton split between two lots.
 The main lot contains 282 spaces, which are split between 155 resident permit parking spaces and 107 daily 12-hour spaces.
 The secondary "overflow" lot is located two-tenths of a mile from the station on School Street and contains 15 resident permit parking spaces.
 Resident parking permits cost $200 annually ($50 for seniors), whereas the daily 12-hour spaces cost $6 a day.

 Although service increases at Littleton/Route 495, a new garage at North Leominster, and the opening of Wachusett are expected to bleed off demand, insufficient parking at South Acton is considered a town concern.
 Although no firm plans were in place, town officials stated in January 2014 that they were considering adding parking spots to serve the station and the Assabet River Rail Trail.
 In February 2015, the town reported that it was considering the purchase of a property to create an additional 100-space parking lot on the south side of the station.
 Because many spots at the station are reserved for Acton residents, many commuters from other towns find difficulty parking at the station.

 South Acton also has bicycle parking areas with 100 spots (62 north side, 38 south side) to accommodate commuters who do not wish to drive to the station.
 The completion of the Assabet River Rail Trail will eventually allow bicycle commuting from Hudson and Maynard to the station.
 A Minuteman Bike Share station is also located at South Acton station.

-Connecting service
+Connecting services

+The town of Maynard began operating a Maynard–South Action shuttle, which connected with peak-hour trains, on April 29, 2002.
+It was discontinued on July 18, 2003, due to low ridership.
+A Maynard–South Acton shuttle was again introduced in October 2016.
+It was discontinued on December 4, 2023.

-In 2010, the Town of Acton launched a shuttle service named MinuteVan between the station and a satellite parking area in West Acton.
-In November 2015, the town added Cross Acton Transit, an hourly fixed-route bus service that connects the North Acton, West Acton, and Acton villages to the station.
+On September 7, 2010, the town of Acton launched a shuttle service, branded "MinuteVan", between the station and satellite parking areas in West Acton.
+In November 2015, the town added Cross Acton Transit, an all-day fixed-route bus service connecting North Acton, West Acton, and Acton villages to the station.
+MinuteVan service was extended to North Acton in late 2017.
+It was discontinued in 2020 during the COVID-19 pandemic, after which the "MinuteVan" brand was used only for dial-a-ride services.

-The Maynard/Acton Commuter Shuttle service between downtown Maynard and South Acton station was piloted from October 2016 to January 2017.
-It became permanent in 2017.
+A bus service between Boxborough and South Acton, funded by the Montachusett Regional Transit Authority, began operating on May 16, 2024.
+South Acton became the northern terminus of the MetroWest Regional Transit Authority 495 Connector route when it began service on May 2025.